|

 Report suspicious messages to the U.S. Federal Trade Commission.

-You can also help stop spammers by sending a copy of unlawful messages to the Federal Trade Commission at spam@uce.gov.
+You can also help stop spammers by sending a copy of unlawful messages to the Federal Trade Commission at spam@uce.gov or file a complaint with the FTC.